| | WIA

 In 1998, congress passed the Workforce Investment Act (WIA) to reform federal job training programs and create a new, comprehensive workforce investment system.
 The reformed system is intended to be customer-focused, to help Americans access the tools they need to manage their careers through information and high quality services, and to help U.S. companies find skilled workers.

 In Ohio, WIA local control and decision-making is maximized through effective state and local partnerships that foster continuous improvement of the workforce development system.
-WIA services are provided through local One-Stop Centers.
+WIA services are provided through the OhioMeansJobs® Perry County Resource Room.

 WIA provides the framework for a workforce development system that is designed to meet the needs of employers, job seekers and current workers who want to advance their careers.
 The goal of WIA is to increase participant employment, job retention, earnings, and occupational skill attainment.

 WIA Programs - WIA employment and training services target adults, dislocated workers, and youth who must be:

 • Adults - Eligible to work in the United States, over the age of 18, and, if applicable registered for Selective Service.